Plant Care

 Photo by Elena Golovchenko on Pexels

 Light is the need people get wrong most often, because human eyes adjust so well that a room which feels “bright” to you can be dim to a plant.
-Getting light right prevents a long list of problems before they start.
+Getting light right prevents a long list of problems before they start, and getting it wrong is behind a large share of slow declines that owners mistake for a watering or feeding fault.

 The light categories, in plain terms

 Bright direct light.
-Sun lands directly on the plant for several hours.
-Right against a south or west-facing window.
-Suits cacti and succulents; scorches most leafy houseplants.
+Sun lands directly on the plant for several hours a day.
+This is right against a south or west-facing window with nothing in the way.
+It suits cacti and succulents and scorches most leafy houseplants.

 Bright indirect light.
-The spot is bright but the sun does not hit the plant directly.
-Near an east window, or a metre back from a south or west one.
-This is what most popular houseplants want.
+The spot is bright but the sun’s rays do not fall directly on the leaves.
+Near an east window, or a metre or so back from a south or west one, or beside a south window with a sheer curtain.
+This is what most popular houseplants want, and the term most often misjudged.

 Medium light.
 A few metres from a bright window, or right at a north-facing one.
-Workable for many plants, with slower growth.
+Workable for many plants, though growth is slower and variegated types may fade.

 Low light.
-A dim corner far from any window.
-Only the toughest plants cope, and even they only tolerate it rather than thrive.
+A dim corner well away from any window, an interior hallway, a north room with the view blocked.
+Only the toughest plants cope here, and even they tolerate it rather than thrive.
+There is no such thing as a “no light” plant; every plant needs some.

-A simple test: at midday, hold your hand a foot above where the plant will sit.
+The shadow test.
+On a bright day around midday, hold your hand a foot above where the plant will sit and look at the shadow it casts.

 What the plant tells you